 Prerequisites: SOC 101 or HON 216 and STA 115 or STA 215

 The course is designed to familiarize students with quantitative research methodology, methods of quantitative data collection, and analysis of quantitative data used in sociology.
 Students will learn one of the most widely used statistical software packages in the social sciences (SPSS) and conduct independent research using on of the most widely used sources of quantitative social data, the General Social Survey (GSS).

 SOC 499 – Senior Seminar in Sociology

 Prerequisites: SOC301, SOC302

 Culminating experience for sociology majors.
 Course draws on skills and knowledge of sociology course as well as knowledge gained from the liberal arts broadly construed.
 An internship is a major required element of the seminar.
 With departmental approval only, exceptional students may substitute two semesters of SOC 495: Senior Thesis in Sociology for SOC 499.

 NPC Specialization Requirements: (5 courses)

 This specialization focuses on the study and improvement of social life.
 The specialization offers advanced subject-appropriate academic work in community development, non-profit organizations and applied sociology and anthropology while providing ample opportunities for hands-on experiences.
+The specialization should appeal to students interested in social work, nonprofit/NGO leadership, social policy, urban and regional planning, community and international development, urban studies, law, and public health.
 At least four of these six courses must be at the 300 or 400 level (from specialization core and options).